kanumurisuhitha/signup/README.md

 # 🚀 Authentication Desk — FastAPI Backend

-This project is a complete authentication system built using **FastAPI** for the **UX Gorilla Hiring Backend Task**.
+This project is a complete authentication system built using **FastAPI** for the.
 It includes user signup, login, and authenticated user retrieval with strict validations and JWT-based authentication.
-The project is designed to pass the official Newman Postman test collection with **0 assertion errors**.

 ---